World Bank rejects El Salvador request for help on bitcoin implementation - Up News Info

 “While the government did approach us for assistance on bitcoin, this is not something the World Bank can support given the environmental and transparency shortcomings.”

+El Salvador’s government did not immediately respond to a request from Reuters regarding the World Bank’s decision.

-The minister also said ongoing negotiations with the International Monetary Fund have been successful, though the fund said last week it saw “macroeconomic, financial and legal issues” with the country’s adoption of bitcoin.
+The minister also said ongoing negotiations with the International Monetary Fund had been successful, although the IMF said last week it saw “macroeconomic, financial and legal issues” with the country’s adoption of bitcoin.

 Zelaya said on Wednesday the IMF was “not against” the bitcoin implementation.
 The IMF did not respond to a request for comment.